nucleosome-dynamics/nucleosome_dynamics/README.md

     -  nucleR
 * UCSC wig utilities
     - wigToBigWig
+    - bigWigToWig
+    - fetchChromSizes

 <a name="Installation"></a>
 # Installation

-The instructions on how to install 'Nucleosome Dynamics CLI' are detailed at [INSTALL.md](INSTALL.md)
+The instructions on how to install 'Nucleosome Dynamics CLI' are detailed at [here](INSTALL.md).

+<a name="Input_data"></a>
+# Input data

+The primary data for 'Nucleosome Dynamics CLI' is essencially MNase-seq or ATAC-seq **aligned and sorted reads** in BAM format.
+Additionally, as detailed in the [Usage](#Usage) section below, some data on the reference genome is also required.
+Go to [`test/data`](test) for a detailed description on such data.
+The folder also contains an example data set for ilustrating the R program usage.

 <a name="Running_Nucleosome_Dynamics_CLI"></a>
 # Running Nucleosome Dynamics CLI